On this page

 Ways for loyalty schemes to improve their practices

-The ACCC reviewed major customer loyalty schemes in 2019 and released a report with our findings.
+We carried out a review of customer loyalty schemes in 2019 and released a report with our findings.

 Any changes to a loyalty scheme should be fair.
 Members and business should be given adequate notice.

 A business should make sure: